-At long last, the African FTTH Boom is here.
-The rise of last mile fibre is transforming Africa’s broadband retail market dynamics – from bandwidth speeds to user experience, pricing models and market share upheavals, it’s a whole new game.
+The rise of last mile fibre is upending Africa’s broadband retail market dynamics.
+From bandwidth speeds to user experience, pricing models and market share upheavals, it’s a whole new game.

 At last, Angola is opening up.
 But even by African standards, this is one market that is as tough as they come.
 Our new report analyzes whether Africa’s last telecoms Eldorado isn’t merely another investor mirage.

 How much is African 4G spectrum worth?
 Our new report analyzes 60 spectrum transactions across 20 African markets over the 2006-2016 period, and says it’s expensive, and complicated.

 Our latest bandwidth research says the African subsea capacity market has entered an era of unprecedented bandwidth abundance.
 From this point on, it will either grow – or it will be fundamentally disrupted.